 The Northdoor Amasra Hotel is a great Amasra hotel with the best reviews in town and costs only around $50 per night.

 Be prepared for a long drive of more than 10 hours, but the next morning you will wake up in the Switzerland of Turkey: Uzungol.
 On day 2 you basically drive all day long along the Black Sea coast.
 You will also pass Trabzon, the biggest city on the Black Sea, but I recommend you to continue to Uzungol and you will thank me for mentioning this amazing Turkey tourist destination in this itinerary.

 The reason I recommend you to tour this Turkey itinerary counterclockwise around the country is that the first couple days are long days on the road.
 Better to have them in the beginning than in the end.
 Don't see this as a wasted day!
-You are driving along the Black Sea.
+You are driving along the Black Sea, a great introduction to this ultimate Turkey road trip.
 Take a break in the city of Samsun.